When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If you ever need help, TunnelBear can assist you in many ways.
 Expect to find these types of resources:

 As you can see, live chat is missing here.
-This means there’s no way to talk to a real person in real-time and have your issue resolved quickly.
+This means there’s no way to talk to a real person in real time and have your issue resolved quickly.
 We would've really liked to see this option, as it would dramatically improve this company’s treatment of its subscribers.
-Although TunnelBear doesn't offer live chat, they do maintain an active blog for sharing news and updates.
+That said, they do maintain an active blog for sharing news and updates.

 Currently, TunnelBear has three subscription tiers available, and choosing one of its longer-term plans will help you save money.
 Here's everything you need to know when it comes to its pricing.

 TunnelBear starts at $4.17/month if you get the longer, 2-year plan.
-Its standard monthly price is $9.99, and we have to say that its similarly-priced competitors offer plenty more for the same price.
-However, with the 2-year plan, you get to save the most.
-TunnelBear also offers a free plan with a data limit, but if you require unlimited data, a premium subscription is your best bet.
+You can also go for a monthly or annual subscription.
+There's a free plan with a data limit, but if you require unlimited data, a premium subscription is your best bet.

 All paid plans come with the same set of features, including unlimited data and priority customer support.
 The difference lies in the prices and the duration of each plan.
 Here's what you'll be paying for TunnelBear VPN with its current plans: